 11. Asiatique The Riverfront (เอเชียทีค)

 Asiatique occupies the former docks of the Danish East Asiatic Company, and the colonial warehouse bones are still there under the retail operation that now fills them.
 There’s something interesting in the gap between what the buildings were and what they are now.
-The Chao Phraya in the background at night, the Ferris wheel against the sky, the Muay Thai Live show in one of the converted warehouses: it’s a lot of Bangkok’s appeal compressed into one location.
+The Chao Phraya in the background at night, the Ferris wheel against the sky, the Muay Thai Live show in one of the converted warehouses.
+It’s a lot of Bangkok’s appeal compressed into one location.

 Asiatique The Riverfront (เอเชียทีค)